sparky8512/starlink-grpc-tools/README.md

 ## To Be Done (Maybe, but Probably Not)

 The [Wiki for this GitHub project](https://github.com/sparky8512/starlink-grpc-tools/wiki) has a little more information, and was originally planned to have more detail on some aspects of the history data, but that's mostly been obsoleted by changes to the gRPC service.
 It still may be updated some day with more use case examples or other information.
 In the mean time, it is configured as editable by anyone with a GitHub login, so if you have relevant content you believe to be useful, feel free to add it.

-There are `reboot` and `dish_stow` requests in the Device protocol, too, so it should be trivial to write a command that initiates dish reboot and stow operations.
-These are easy enough to do with `grpcurl`, though, as there is no need to parse through the response data.
-For that matter, they're easy enough to do with the Starlink app.

 No further data collection functionality is planned at this time.
 If there's something you'd like to see added, please feel free to open a feature request issue.
 Bear in mind, though, that functionality will be limited to that which the Starlink gRPC services support.
 In general, those services are limited to what is required by the Starlink app, so unless the app has some related feature, it is unlikely the gRPC services will be sufficient to implement it in these tools.